RealFX-Code/newTab/README.md

 npm run preview
 ```

-Your production hosting possibilities are limited, since SvelteKit uses SSR.
-Some options I know work are: CloudFlare Pages, and Vercel

 ### Run with scripts

 I took the time to write some bash scripts that run the project as dev or prod respectively.